Updated on December 30, 2014

 - Elect portability of your life insurance, or;

 - Convert to non-group life insurance with the current life insurer

-Q) I am being laid off after twenty or more years of state service or I am age 55 or over and have ten or more years of state service.
+Q) I am being laid off and am eligible to receive a retirement pension.
 How can I continue my health and life coverage with the GIC?

-A) If you have twenty or more years of state service (at any age) or ten or more years of state service at age 55 or over, and retire, you are eligible for retiree health and life insurance coverage.
+A) If you begin receiving a retirement pension, you are eligible for retiree health and life insurance coverage.
 See the Retirement section for additional information.